dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.2.0 =
+* New: Use custom share texts and images for all buttons including Tweeter when free Mashshare Add-On "OpenGraph" is installed.
+* Use custom predefined hashtags for all posts with free Mashshare Add-On "OpenGraph"
+* Fix: Missing URLencode for shortcode function, prevents "not found" for tumblr button

 = 2.1.9 =
 * Fix: If Twitter username is empty the plugin still appends "via @" at end of tweet